daleonpz/daleonpz.github.io/_posts/2017-02-04-switch-worthy.md

 I did a test compiling `gcc` with `-S` to get the assembly code:

-In the red corner we have switch statement with _several_ entries:
+In the red corner we have a switch statement with _several_ entries:

 ```c
 int asm_switch(int x){